 A PCN may be cancelled as a result of a successful challenge, representation or appeal.
 The graph below shows the main reasons why PCNs are cancelled and the percentage of cases cancelled for each reason.
-Similar to last year, the increase of RPS locations has led to a large increase in RPS related challenges.
 The majority of these instances are permits holders forgetting to display their permit or relevant visitor voucher being displayed, but challenging the PCN and providing the necessary evidence to prove that they would have had an exemption if they had displayed it correctly.